Kosi07/twitter-clone/README.md

 - [x] NavBar component
 - [x] Made /home responsive.
 - [x] Create a CreatePost component
-- [ ] Use a font that feels much more like handwriting for the tweetText.
 - [x] The user should be able to post a tweet.
 - [ ] User can select emojis from an emoji selector.